The Ladies Who Lunch – and the gentlemen, too

 We know that the Portuguese reached India at the end of the fifteenth century and that they had conquered Goa by 1510.
 And we’ve seen how local Indian cooks were adding potatoes and green chili peppers to their local cuisine.
 Another type of food that accompanied those Portuguese sailors was carne de vinha d’alhos or meat in garlic and wine.

 Fifteenth century sea voyages were lengthy affairs so in order to have preserved edible meat, the sailors borrowed a technique of packing alternating layers of meat (usually pork) and garlic into barrels then covering that with wine.
 This process either migrated from the mainland to Portugal’s Atlantic islands or it was developed in the Açores or on the island of Madeira.
-The actual origin is unclear,
+The actual origin is unclear.

 As they did with peppers and potatoes, local cooks began adapting the Portuguese recipe to suit their own tastes initially substituting palm vinegar for the red wine because that wasn’t used in Indian cooking.
 Experimentation with different local spices continued, vinha d’alhos adapted linguistically to have a more locally appropriate pronunciation eventually giving rise to the spicy dish we know today as vindaloo.

-Unless you been to the west coast of India or to a restaurant that specializes in Goan style food, I suspect you’re unfamiliar with sorpotel or sarapatel a dish that Dustysfoodieacventures.com (whence the photo below)
+Unless you been to the west coast of India or to a restaurant that specializes in Goan style food, I suspect you’re unfamiliar with sorpotel or sarapatel a dish that Dustysfoodieadventures.com (whence the photo below)

 calls the “quintessential Pork dish that is part of almost every single Goan gathering.”
-This is another dish that originated in the Alentejo region and and came to India after first stopping in Brazil.
+This is another dish that originated in the Alentejo region and came to India after first stopping in Brazil.
 Because it usually includes most of the internal organs – heart, kidneys, liver, etc. – it’s referred to by some as Portuguese haggis.
 As it is with Vindaloo, the sauce is vinegar based and includes spice mixes that are quite individualized and closely guarded family or restaurant secrets.
 One key element in the preparation is that the sauce is made and cooked for several hours before the meat – which has likely been browned or parboiled first – is added.

 There’s still more food and history to come as I continue our Culinary Backstreets tour in the next post.